THE RHYTHM STICK REMIXED

-The RHYTHM STICK is based on the workhorse '72 P-Bass (pictured below) that Norman famously used on all of his celebrated recordings with Ian Dury & The Blockheads.
-Spotted in the window of a Fulham music shop in 1972 by Norman's flat mate, Average White Band guitarist, Onnie McIntyre, Norman immediately snapped the instrument up, with his wife pitching in to help the then-impoverished bassman meet the £160 price tag...
+The Rhythm Stick is based on the workhorse '72 P-Bass that Norman famously used on all of his celebrated recordings with Ian Dury & The Blockheads.
+Spotted in the window of a Fulham music shop in 1972 by Norman's flat mate, Average White Band guitarist Onnie McIntyre, Norman immediately snapped the instrument up, with his wife pitching in to help the then-impoverished bassman meet the £160 price tag.

-Duly christened “Paddy” - in his wife's honour - and tricked out with a Jazz pickup in the bridge position and the removal of the stock scratchplate for a smaller, brass unit mounted with an additional volume control, the bass became Norman's main instrument for the next 13 years, featuring on the hit singles "Sex & Drugs & Rock & Roll", "Wake Up & Make Love To Me", "Reasons To be Cheerful" and, of course, "Hit Me With Your Rhythm Stick".
+Duly christened “Paddy” in his wife's honour and tricked out with an additional jazz pickup in the bridge position and a discrete brass plate with additional volume control in lieu of the stock pickguard, the bass became Norman's main go-to for the next 13 years as the driving force behind the Blockheads and the classic hit singles "Sweet Gene Vincent", "Sex & Drugs & Rock & Roll", "Wake Up & Make Love With Me", "Reasons To be Cheerful (Part 3)" and, of course, "Hit Me With Your Rhythm Stick".

-This new Bass Centre Rhythm Stick takes Norman's redux as its inspiration, delivering a cool mash-up of traditional design and modern flair with a perfectly balanced, light-weight body, The Bass Centre's unique, satin finish "Super Slim 60's" neck design, a striking, pickguard-free sunburst finish, chrome controls and “ashtray” bridge cover.
+This remixed Rhythm Stick model again takes Norman's redux as its inspiration, offering an alternative rosewood fingerboard and delivering a cool mash-up of traditional design and modern flair with a perfectly balanced, light-weight body, the Bass Centre's unique, satin finish "Super Slim Sixties" neck profile, a striking, pickguard-free sunburst finish, chrome controls.

-The twin vintage style, exposed-pole, single coil pickups produce an authentic and versatile tone — warm and fat up front, earthy and punchy at the back — with a bright, singing clarity courtesy of the maple neck, its smooth profile a perfect hybrid between the typical P and J necks of the early 70's and a total joy to play.
+Twin, vintage style, single coil PJ pickups with exposed poles produce an authentic and versatile tone — warm and fat up front, earthy and punchy at the back — with a bright, singing clarity courtesy of its maple neck, which boasts a smooth profile, a perfect hybrid between the typical P and J necks of the early '70s, that is a total joy to play.

-Today, Norman's original is, needless to say, the very definition of roadworn, bearing the scars and discoloration from the hard graft, sweat and smoke of a lifetime of extensive gigging - we've deliberately avoided producing a pre-distressed replica, so whatever scrapes you get your brand new, pristine Rhythm Stick into is down to you!
+Today, Norman's original is, needless to say, the very definition of roadworn, bearing all manner of scars and discoloration from the hard graft, sweat and smoke of a lifetime of extensive gigging but we've deliberately avoided producing a pre-distressed replica, so whatever scrapes you get your brand new, pristine Rhythm Stick into is down to you!